TeoSean00/TeoSean-Developer-Portfolio-Website/README.md

 Built using Vue.js, Vuetify, EmailJS, Javascript, CSS, Bootstrap along with HTML, and deployed via Github Pages with a custom personal domain, a CONSTANT work in progress!

-## Find the website LIVE on https://teosean.me/
+## Find the website LIVE at https://teosean.me/

 ## Project setup
 ```